Key Quote

 Technique 2 — REPORTED SPEECH / ABSENT PRESENCE

 Eva Smith never appears on stage — she exists only through others' accounts.
-This absent presence (being central to the story while physically absent) is Priestley's most powerful structural device: Eva represents all the invisible working-class people whose lives are shaped by the decisions of the powerful.
-Her words reach us filtered through Gerald's memory, raising questions about reliability and perspective — do we hear Eva's real voice or Gerald's self-serving reconstruction?
+This absent presenceabsent presence — A character or force that is physically absent but central to the narrative is Priestley's most powerful structural device: Eva represents all the invisible working-class people whose lives are shaped by the decisions of the powerful.
+Her words reach us filtered through Gerald's memory, raising questions about reliabilityreliability — The extent to which an account can be trusted as accurate and perspective — do we hear Eva's real voice or Gerald's self-serving reconstruction?

 By denying Eva a stage presence, Priestley mirrors her social invisibility: the working class are talked about, acted upon, and disposed of, but never given a platform to speak for themselves.
 This structural choice IS the political argument — the form of the play enacts the injustice it describes.